Preparing Appointment Documents

 These dates do not change from year to year.

 Use the following checklist to determine if a graduate student is qualified to hold employment as a Teaching Assistant, Assistant Instructor, Graduate Research Assistant, Academic Assistant, Assistant (Graduate) or Tutor (Graduate).
-Requests for exceptions to these requirements must be made individually and in writing to Associate Dean Kahn in the Graduate School.
+Requests for exceptions to these requirements must be made individually and in writing to Associate Dean Neikirk in the Graduate School.
 All such requests require the approval of the graduate adviser in the student's major program.
 Mainframe applications to check the rules are in italics.
 A student must:

 - Be a degree-seeking graduate student without existing admissions conditions imposed by the Vice Provost and Dean of Graduate Studies.
 Persons registered as "non-degree (graduate) students" or "In absentia" and non-students are ineligible for appointment to these titles. *NRRECS-SG